Query Processing on Tensor Computation Runtimes: Evaluation

 \subsection{Single Core Execution on CPU}

-In this first experiment, we use a single CPU core and TPC-H with scale factor 1.
+In this first experiment, we use a single CPU core and TPC-H at scale factor 1.
 The results are shown in \cref{tbl:evalCpuGpuTable} (under CPU).
-We compare Apache Spark and DuckDB vs. \system, using both interpreted (\system in the table) and compiled execution with TorchScript (\system JIT).
-Both Spark and \system are able to support all 22 queries.
-For DuckDB, we get an `Operator Not Supported' error for Q20.
+We compare Spark and DuckDB vs. \system, using both interpreted (\system) and compiled execution with TorchScript (TQPJ).
+Spark, DuckDB, and \system can support all 22 queries.

-In terms of query time, \system JIT is either comparable to \system or better, for a few queries by a large margin (e.g., 3$\times$ for Q2).
-This is because TorchScript removes any Python code dependency and provides optimizations that cannot be applied otherwise~\cite{torchscript-optimizations}. \system outperforms Spark in most of the queries, sometimes by an order of magnitude (e.g., Q2, Q10, and Q20).
-Given that \system uses the same physical plans as Spark, this result suggests that the tensor abstraction is indeed good enough for executing relational queries.
-The practical reasons are the following: (1) \system is column-oriented, while Spark is row-oriented, which makes the former better suited for analytical queries; (2) some TCRs operators use SIMD instructions, while Spark does not exploit vectorization; (3) in \system, tensor operations are implemented in C++, while Spark is Java-based.
-For some queries (i.e., Q1, Q13, and Q21) where \system is slower than Spark, the reasons are: (1) our left anti-join and left outer-join implementations are not optimized; (2) the performance of the \texttt{uniqueConsecutive} operation in PyTorch is not optimal~\footnote{After further investigation, we found that with a better implementation of \texttt{uniqueConsecutive}, the query time of Q1 can be improved by 3$\times$ and therefore matching Spark.
-Since this goes against \textbf{DC3}, we did not include this number in \cref{tbl:evalCpuGpuTable}. }.

-Finally, \system has better performance than DuckDB only for 3 out of the 21 queries supported by DuckDB.
+In terms of query time, TQPJ is either comparable to \system or better.
+This is because TorchScript removes Python code dependency and provides optimizations not offered by vanilla PyTorch~\cite{torchscript-optimizations}. \system outperforms Spark for most queries, sometimes by an order of magnitude (e.g., Q10, Q15, and Q22).
+Given that \system uses the same physical plans as Spark, this suggests that the tensor abstraction is indeed good for executing relational queries.
+The practical reasons are: (1) \system is column-oriented, while Spark is row-oriented.
+This makes the former better suited for analytical queries; (2) some tensor operations use SIMD instructions, while Spark does not exploit vectorization; (3) in \system, tensor operations are implemented in C++, while Spark is Java-based; (4) Spark is designed as a scale-out system.
+For queries (i.e., Q1, Q13, and Q21) where \system is slower than Spark, the reasons are: (1) \system's left anti-join and left outer-join implementations are not optimized; (2) the performance of the \texttt{uniqueConsecutive} operator in PyTorch is not optimal.
+Finally, \system has better performance than DuckDB only for 3 queries.
 For the other queries, DuckDB clearly outperforms \system.
-If we exclude Q1, Q13, and Q21 (discussed above), \system is within the same order of magnitude as DuckDB.
-To evaluate whether this poor performance compared with DuckDB is due to bad query plans or the tensor abstraction, we hand-code optimal plans and tensor programs in Section~\ref{sec:ex-manual} and show that \system can match and even outperform DuckDB on CPU.
+If we exclude Q1, Q13, and Q21 (discussed above), \system's query times are within the same order of magnitude as DuckDB's.
+To evaluate whether this poor performance compared with DuckDB is due to bad query plans or the tensor abstraction, we hand-code better query plans and tensor programs in \cref{sec:ex-manual} and show that \system can match and even outperform DuckDB on CPU.